2018

 78” x 68”

-In artists’ notebooks, dozens of hand-drawn sketches were made, sometimes with ink and watercolor.
-Over the course of time, these would be revised, ever evolving.
-How to capture Act I – the tragic moment of death?
-How do you capture the spirit wondering through realms of the after life?
-And, for Act III, what do you do?
-So, pages and pages of additional notes were filled, accompanied by dozens of additional drawings and sketches.
+Dozens of hand-drawn sketches were made by Paul in artists’ notebooks, sometimes with ink and watercolor.
+Over the course of time, these would be revised, ever evolving along with the painting’s concept.
+How does one capture with abstract brushstrokes the tragic moment of death?
+What about the spirit wandering through the realms beyond life?
+How can a cathartic Act III be constructed to create a cohesive and impactful whole?
+To answer these questions, pages upon pages of notes were filled, accompanied by tons of additional drawings and sketches.

 Technical